linebender/vello/README.md

 The dx12 backend was adapted from piet-dx12 by Brian Merchant.

 Contributions are welcome by pull request.
 The [Rust code of conduct] applies.
+Pull requests should be against the `dev` branch; see [shader_compilation.md] for explanation and details.

 [piet-metal]: https://github.com/linebender/piet-metal
 [Direct2D]: https://docs.microsoft.com/en-us/windows/win32/direct2d/direct2d-portal